aaronbloomfield/ccc/hws/daoweb3/index.md

 As mentioned above, you are *encouraged* to use the code provided in the pages that the course has used so far.
 A number of Javascript functions therein will be of use in formatting your display -- in particular, `convertTimestamp()`, `short_hash()`, and `copy_link()`.

+#### Debugging Javascript

+Your web browser can load up the developer window (ctrl-shift-C, perhaps).
+This window has a Console tab, which is quite useful for debugging Javascript.
+You will likely have to reload the page *after* you have opened up the developer window.
+This console is just like the geth console -- you can type Javascript commands into it, and access variables that were defined in the `<script>` sections of your webpage.
+In your Javascript code, you can use `console.log()` to print out values to this Javascript console.
+This is useful in debugging, and can be called from regular and `async` functions.

 ### HTML and CSS

 We assume you are familiar with the basics of HTML.
 If not, you can quickly come up to speed with [an appropriate web search](https://duckduckgo.com/?q=html+tutorial).